spawaskar-cora/cora-docs/docs/analytics/built-in/index.md

 !!! info

-    We would appreciate your use of these analytics and visulaizations and your feedback on making them better and more useful to you.
+    We would appreciate your use of these analytics and visualizations and your feedback on making them better and more useful to you.
     Thank you.